Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-Bills are sent out by the 5th of each month and are due the last business day of the month.
+Utilities are billed bi-monthly *NORTH side on the odd months (Jan., Mar., May, Jul., Sep., Non.) *SOUTH side on the even months (Feb., Apr., Jun., Aug., Oct., Dec.)
+Bills are sent out by the 5th of each month and are due on the date stated on your bill.
 Water is billed based on meter readings or estimated according to historical usage if no reading is obtained.

 Please contact the Utility Billing office at 320/255-7211 or email our office to request another copy of your bill.
 If you didn't receive it by your e-mail account, please check your junk e-mail folder or your deleted items to make sure that it didn't copy into those locations.